 Tuition fees are calculated by taking the number of course credits multiplied by the per credit tuition rate for your program.

 The Canadian category includes Permanent Residents and Convention Refugees.
+For information on change of status, see International Students - Immigration Status section.

 Tuition fees for academic upgrading (high school) and English language preparation courses are calculated by taking 60% of the number of course credits multiplied by the per credit tuition rate for your program.